omoju/Anfis/README.md

-The anfis network is a superset of all feedforward neural networks using either a simple back propagation gradient descent learning rule, or a hybrid learning rule that uses back propagation and a least-squares method.
-This project presents a supervised learning application for breast cancer classification.
+## Project Overview

+This project presents a supervised learning application for breast cancer classification using an adaptive neuro fuzzy inference systems on a nine attribute dataset.
+A series of five experiments were carried out on the dataset to approximate an adequate condition for classification.

+## Analysis
+The analysis of the project is in the file named[anfis_breast_cancer_classification_report.pdf](anfis_breast_cancer_classification_report.pdf)

 ## Install